 With the global demand for paper exceeding 400 million tons per year, it is clear that the paperless office is still a long way from becoming a reality.
-Since digital technology first entered the workplace the need for physical copies of texts, images and documents has only increased, and the photocopier is every bit as important as a piece of office equipment as it always was.
+Since digital technology first entered the workplace the need for physical copies of texts, images and documents has only increased, photocopiers are every bit as important as a piece of office equipment as it always was.

 The good news for companies is that modern photocopiers are not only incredibly sophisticated – able to deal with large volumes at high speeds and with a range of additional capabilities – but, as long established items of office equipment, they are becoming more and more competitively priced.

 Our guide presents useful information about photocopiers, so that you will be fully equipped when it comes to choosing the machine that will best meet your company’s needs.
 By getting more than one competitive quote for photocopiers, you will be able to make a decision that will help your office to cut costs and run smoothly.

 Even mid-range photocopiers are capable of producing black and white copies to a professional printing standard, which means that your documents will look good enough to present to either existing customers or potential clients.
 A top-end stand-alone photocopier is likely to be able to produce high quality colour images as well.

 Increasingly, photocopiers are able to do a lot more than just make copies.
 While functions such as sorting and stapling are very useful for the preparation of documents, there are also many features that align the photocopier with other digital devices in the office.
 Scanning and faxing are becoming standard capabilities of photocopying machines.